sabueso/ticketator/README.md

 # Login on http://localhost:8000
 ```

-### Disclaimer
+### Disclaimer & Feedback

 Ticketator is under active developement and some areas could not be working as expected.
-Please, let you free to comment it constructively under the "Issue" area on Github.
+Please, let you free to give us your feedback constructively under the "Issue" area on Github.
+Forks & Pull Requests, will be apreciatted.

 ### Todos